Svetozar Vujović

-Svetozar Vujović (3 March 1940 – 16 January 1993) was Bosnian and Yugoslav football player and manager, who spent most of his life in Bosnian capital Sarajevo, and entire playing, managerial and administrative career with FK Sarajevo.
+Svetozar Vujović (3 March 1940 – 16 January 1993) was a Bosnian and Yugoslav football player and manager, who spent most of his life in the Bosnian capital Sarajevo, and his entire playing, managerial and administrative career with FK Sarajevo.
 He is the third most capped player in the club's history with 299 official games.
-After his playing career he went on to manage the team for two years, before taking a position of a long-standing club director, until his death in besieged city in 1993.
+After his playing career he went on to manage the team for two years, before taking the position of a long-standing club director, until he died in a besieged city in 1993.

 Playing career

 Club

 He began playing in 1957 in FK Radnik from the town of Hadžići near Sarajevo, and in 1959 he became a member of the FK Sarajevo.
 Miroslav Brozović, his coach at the time, put him in the position of right back, and he developed into an excellent football player.
-Later, he successfully played as center half.
+Later, he successfully played as a center half.

 In the FK Sarajevo jersey he played a total of 444 games, 299 official with 254 in the league, he also scored eight goals along the way.
-With 299 played official games he is third most capped player in FK Sarajevo history, behind Ibrahim Biogradlić with 378 and Ihtijarević with 314.
-Overall number of games (444) place him second on the list of club records, after Biogradlić with 646 games.
+With 299 played official games he is the third most capped player in FK Sarajevo history, behind Ibrahim Biogradlić with 378 and Ihtijarević with 314.
+Overall number of games (444) places him second on the list of club records, after Biogradlić with 646 games.
 In his first season with FK Sarajevo 1966/67 he won the title of Yugoslavia champion.

-Pathologically afraid of flying, he stopped playing in 1971, officially saying goodbye to the pitch in summer 1972, together with other club player Boško Antić (276 matches and 140 goals) in a match against Sporting Lisbon.
+Pathologically afraid of flying, he stopped playing in 1971, officially saying goodbye to the pitch in summer 1972, together with other club player Boško Antić (276 matches and 140 goals) in a match against Sporting CP.